Xiddler/PORTABLE_ENV/dotfiles/cheat/.cheat/about.md

 CLI - Command Line Interface means you are using a shell e.g. bash, zsh, fish etc.
 TUI - Terminal User Interface means you opened an application in the terminal and are typing in the terminal e.g. vim, nano, emacs, ranger, htop, glances

+# Expression (vs statement)
+an expression means that every directive returns some kind of data.

+# Functional language
+It is a declarative programming paradigm, which means programming is done with expressions or declarations instead of statements.